 We have enhanced our efforts to sanitize our classrooms, toys, playground equipment, and all other high-touch areas.
 We have removed stuffed animals, dramatic play clothing, and other difficult-to-sanitize items from our classrooms.

-All teachers, staff, and children over five years of age are required to wear masks indoors.
+All teachers, staff, and families are required to wear masks indoors.
 Families are required to wear a mask during drop-off and pickup, or anytime they are in our schools.
 Children under five years of age are not currently required to wear masks, however, if a parent requests that their child wear a mask we would be happy to accommodate this request.